blackus3r/wp-keyword-monitor/readme.md

 * Refactored rank checker, to be smarter.
 * Refactored everything, that uses date() without the current timezone information.
 * Added support to print the current version in settingspage.
+* Added support to print the used API calls.

 ###1.0.2
 * Fixed behaviour when limiting the maximum api calls.